-- 365. No employee, including Reserve officers, shall work more than 16 hours within a 24-hour period.
-(The 24 hour period begins the first time the employee reports for either regular duty or secondary employment allowing for a minimum of eight hours of rest within each 24-hour period.)
-These hours are cumulative and include normal scheduled work hours, overtime, off-duty secondary employment, and outside employment. - 366.
-Commissioned Reserve officers are allowed to register for and work secondary employment assignments through the Coordinating Office if they are full time active duty officers in good standing or Commissioned Reserve Officers on the Effective Date.
-The following further limitations and restrictions shall apply to all Reserve members, however: - a) Plain clothes secondary employment coordinated through the Coordinating Office must be approved by the Superintendent or his designee prior to allowing any Reserve officer to work in plain clothes; - b) Reserve officers shall not work secondary employment for their current employer or for anyone for whom they have worked full time during any period within two years of the Effective Date; - c) Reserve officers shall not work secondary employment during the first year after graduation from the Reserve Police Academy; - d) Reserve officers who volunteer a minimum of 36 hours in a calendar month are eligible to work a maximum of 28 hours in secondary employment during the following calendar month (e.g., a reserve officer who volunteers 36 hours in August would be eligible to work a maximum of 28 hours of secondary employment in September); - e) Reserve officers who volunteer a minimum of 40 hours in a calendar month will be eligible to work a maximum of 32 hours of secondary employment during the following calendar month; - f) Reserve ranking officers are not authorized to approve secondary employment.
-All request forms shall be submitted to the Commander of the Reserve Division for approval and forwarding through the chain of command;
+within a 24-hour period.
+(The 24-hour period begins the first time the employee reports for either regular duty or secondary employment allowing for a minimum of eight hours of rest within each 24-hour period.)
+These hours are cumulative and include normal scheduled work hours, overtime, off-duty secondary employment, and outside employment.
+This provision does not apply to the time period that includes and assignments related to the Mardi Gras parade schedule, starting with the first scheduled and permitted Mardi Gras parade of the year and ending the Wednesday after Mardi Gras day, during which the maximum hours worked by an employee shall not exceed 18 hours within a 24 hour period.
+The shift supervisor, or Superintendent of Police, maintains the discretion to extend the 18 hour maximum shift to address any critical public safety needs and will document the basis for extending the shift following the event.

+366. Commissioned Reserve officers are allowed to register for and work secondary employment assignments through the Coordinating Office if they are full time active duty officers in good standing or Commissioned Reserve Officers on the Effective Date.
+The following further limitations and restrictions shall apply to all Reserve members, however:

+- a) Plain clothes secondary employment coordinated through the Coordinating Office must be approved by the Superintendent or his designee prior to allowing any Reserve officer to work in plain clothes; - b) Reserve officers shall not work secondary employment for their current employer or for anyone for whom they have worked full time during any period within two years of the Effective Date; - c) Reserve officers shall not work secondary employment during the first year after graduation from the Reserve Police Academy; - d) Reserve officers must have who volunteered a minimum of 48036 hours in athe prior calendar monthyear to be are eligible to work a maximum of 28 hours in secondary employment during the following calendar monthyear. (e.g., a reserve officer who volunteers